Consistency, thou art a jewel. - Sometimes

 were sinless, but because this is not consistent with many other

-statements we should NOT!
+statements we should NOT do this!
 We COULD hear Jesus implying that God

 deliberately caused him to be born blind, but we should NOT!
 This would